mui/material-ui/docs/src/pages/company/careers/careers.md

 #### [Full-stack Engineer](/company/full-stack-engineer/)

 You will initiate the development of a bold new product vertical.
-We are looking for an experienced, and ambitious full-stack engineer that is ready to work in an entrepreneurial environment.
+We are looking for an experienced and ambitious full-stack engineer that is ready to work in an entrepreneurial environment.
 You are a [manager of one](https://signalvnoise.com/posts/1430-hire-managers-of-one), you are curious, enjoy taking risks, and learning.

 #### [React Engineer](/company/react-engineer/)

-You will support the advanced components team, build new ambitious enterprise features, work on strategical problems, and grow the open-source adoption of the free tier.
+You will support the advanced components team, build new ambitious enterprise features, work on strategic problems, and help grow the adoption of the free open-source tier (freemium/open-core business model).

 ### Product

 #### [Technical Product Manager](/company/product-manager/)

-You will define and maintain the product roadmap for the advanced components, identify opportunities, define specs, work with engineers to execute on the features.
+You will define and maintain the product roadmap for the advanced components, identify opportunities, define specs, and work with engineers to execute on the features.
-An experience as an engineer is essential for this role.
+Experience as an engineer is essential for this role.

 #### [Developer Advocate](/company/developer-advocate/)

-You will educate on the latest features, craft high-quality examples and demos, engage with the community, write documentation, advocate for creating faster and more appealing UIs, help promote/market the advanced components.
+You will educate users on the latest features, craft high-quality examples and demos, engage with the community, write documentation, advocate for creating faster and more appealing UIs, and help to promote/market the advanced components.

 ## Future roles